 - Monday: 3:30-6:30pm

 - Tuesday: 9am-noon

 - Fridays: 9am-noon

 All kitchen and dish team volunteers are required to be trained in the Shobi’s Table commercial kitchen space prior to volunteering, with a maximum of three people per training session to keep physical distancing protocols.
-Training is currently scheduled on Wednesdays at 2:00 p.m. and 5:00pm at Christ at Capitol Hill.
-You must sign up with Deacon Kari before you come.
+Training is available on Mondays and Wednesdays on an as-need basis.
+To connect, please contact email@example.com.

-These folks serve at the truck location from 11:45 a.m. – 2:00/2:30 p.m. on Thursdays or Fridays and will walk the surrounding neighborhood to share about Shobi’s Table and show them where the truck is parked, invite people to lunch, share hospitality and conversation with customers, and help with physically distanced serving protocol.
-Then, if you are able, you will return to the kitchen with us to help finish any dishes and clean up.
+These folks serve at the truck location from 11:45 a.m. – 2:00/2:30 p.m. on Tuesdays, Thursdays or Fridays and will walk the surrounding neighborhood to share about Shobi’s Table and show them where the truck is parked, invite people to lunch, share hospitality and conversation with customers, and help with serving drinks, etc. Then, if you are able, you will return to the kitchen with us to help finish any dishes and clean up.